TheLukaBoss/typingEffect.js/README.md

 ## Get Started
 To get started, download the 'typingEffect.js' file and use the HTML <script> tag to import it.
 That's it!
+<br><br>
+If the page might be out of focus for longer than 5 seconds, say the user is on another tab, some features could be broken due to browser tick throttling .
+Check out this: https://github.com/turuslan/HackTimer to solve this issue.
+There is nothing my script can do apart from copy the linked script.

 ## Demo
 Before you learn how to use this library, you may want to see a demo!
 Click this link to be directed to one: http://lnps.co.uk/customLibraries/customWriting/demo.html.
 Use the console to have a look at the script.